Hendrix-CS/csci270/labs/novel.md

 * A description of each anticipated decision point in the novel.
 It should have at least four distinct decision points, and there should be at least one ending which is reached by making at least two distinct decisions.

+## The Visual Novel

+Create your visual novel using [Ren'Py](https://www.renpy.org/).
+It should match the story requirements given in the design document above.
+As you work on it, you are welcome to diverge from the original ideas expressed in the design document, as long as it still meets the given requirements.

 ## Images and Music